Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/XCM/4-Pallet-Xcm-slides.md

 ## What you'll learn

-- The link between XCM and FRAME
+How to link XCM and FRAME

 ---